roq-trading/roq-ansible/README.md

 ### Ansible

-If using conda, you can install ansible like this
+If using conda, you can install ansible (on your local machine) like this

 ```bash
 conda install --freeze-installed -y ansible